Oil extends gains amid optimism for coordinated effort to offset virus

-SINGAPORE (Reuters) - Oil prices extended gains on Tuesday on expectations that central banks are likely to enact financial stimulus to offset the impacts of the coronavirus outbreak and growing optimism that OPEC will order deeper output cuts this week.
+LONDON (Reuters) - Oil prices extended gains on Tuesday on expectations that central banks are likely to enact financial stimulus to offset the impacts of the coronavirus outbreak and growing optimism that OPEC will order deeper output cuts this week.

 Both futures contracts rose by more than 3% earlier in the session.

-Brent and WTI have rebounded somewhat over the past two days from a more than 20% drop from their 2020 peak in January that was caused by signs that the coronavirus spread has dented fuel demand.
+Brent and WTI have rebounded somewhat over the past two days from a more than 20% drop from their January 2020 peak on signs the spread of the coronavirus had dented fuel demand.

-“Oil prices got their groove back after the world’s largest economies signaled they will be united in fighting off the economic impact of the coronavirus and on the Russian capitulation in agreeing to deliver deeper production cuts at this week’s meeting,” said Edward Moya, senior market analyst at OANDA.
+“It is challenging to describe the month as anything other than quite the roller coaster,” said RBC commodity strategist Christopher Louney.

+“Yet a humbled rally and ongoing demand concerns for energy do not look particularly promising for flows for the time being.”

 G7 finance ministers will also discuss this week how best to cushion the impact of the outbreak on economic growth, French Finance Minister Le Maire said on Monday.
 That is occurring as other major central banks have promised monetary and fiscal stimulus.

-“Assuming the central banks come to the party this week, a substantial production cut by OPEC+ would set oil up to regain all the losses of the past week,” said Jeffrey Halley, senior market analyst at OANDA.

-“Inaction by either, or both, should see oil retesting its recent lows by the week’s end,” said Halley.

-The coronavirus, which originated in China, has spread to more than 60 countries and has killed over 3,000 people globally.
+The coronavirus, which originated in China, has spread to more than 60 countries and has killed more 3,000 people globally.

-“The coronavirus is still spreading globally and until markets can possibly calculate a return of normal travel and trade, oil will struggle,” Moya said.

 With lingering worries over oil demand amid the virus outbreak, several key members of the Organization of the Petroleum Exporting Countries (OPEC) are mulling a bigger oil output cut of possibly 1 million barrels per day (bpd).
 The previous proposal was for an additional reduction of 600,000 bpd.